timothyjoh/ecmooops/wp-content/plugins/better-wp-security/readme.txt

 == Changelog ==

+= 6.8.1 =
+* Enhancement: Display user lockouts in Lockout Sidebar.
+* Bug Fix: Load translations on the plugins_loaded hook.
+* Bug Fix: Fixed method that could be used to discover hidden login slug on some sites.
+* Bug Fix: Fixed issue that could prevent Sync from loading Malware Scan results if a scan previously failed.
+* Bug Fix: Update to the REST API "Restricted Access" feature to protect against methods to work around the restricted access.
+* Bug Fix: Prevent login page being hidden when following the "Confirm Email Address" notification URL.
+* Bug Fix: Hide Backend notifications not being properly sent when first enabled.

+= 6.8.0 =
+* New Feature: Introduces a scheduling framework for handling events.
+Cron is now used by default, and will switch to using an alternate scheduling system if it detects an error.
+To disable this detection set ITSEC_DISABLE_CRON_TEST in your wp-config.php file.
+* Important: The ITSEC_FILE_CHECK_CRON and ITSEC_BACKUP_CRON constants have been deprecated.
+Use ITSEC_USE_CRON instead.
+* Enhancement: Preserve notification settings when the responsible module is deactivated.
+* Bug Fix: Process 404 lockouts on the 'wp' hook to prevent a headers have already been sent warning message.
+* Bug Fix: Ensure Hide Backend emails are properly sent when activating Hide Backend before saving the Notification Center for the first time.
+* Bug Fix: Prevent warning from being issued on new installs by allowing previous settings to be preserved if they exist.
+* Bug Fix: Better handle WP_Error objects in mail errors that occurred before updating to first patch release.
+* Bug Fix: A non static method was being called statically.
+* Bug Fix: Fix occasional duplicate backups and file scans.
+* Bug Fix: Fixed issue where scheduled events could repeat on sites that do not properly support WordPress's cron system.
+* Bug Fix: Reactivating Away Mode now replaces the active file if you had previously removed it.
+* Bug Fix: Ensure lockouts take effect immediately, even on systems where changes to server configuration files do not take effect immediately.

+= 6.7.0 =
+* New Feature: Introduces the Notification Center, a centralized place to manage and customize email notifications sent by iThemes Security.
+* Enhancement: Updated queries and prepare statements to account for changes to the esc_sql() function in WordPress 4.8.3.
+* Bug Fix: Corrected some Javascript and CSS links not generating correctly on Windows servers.

+= 6.6.1 =
+ * Bug Fix: Fixed SQL query bug that resulted in the "Minutes to Remember Bad Login (check period)" setting being ignored.
+ * Bug Fix: Fixed bug that prevents wp-admin/install.php blocking from working properly on nginx servers.
+ * Bug Fix: Don't attempt to do an SSL redirect when WP CLI is running.

 = 6.6.0 =
  * New Feature: Added a new setting in WordPress Tweaks: "Login with Email Address or Username".
  * Enhancement: Host email images from the plugin instead of relying on iThemes servers to help email clients marking messages as spam or blocking images.